TetraPlex-org/central/Documentation/MRD.md

 * Bob wants to have serious discussions and debates with like minded individuals and / or idea generation sessions

 * Carol is not serious at all just wants to have fun with people online, socialize and possibly use the app to make friends since she is socially awkward.
-She uses the veiled chats to overcome this and make friends
+She uses the veiled chats to overcome this and make friends.

+* Dave is a role player and a serious fan of Star Trek.
+He wants to have fun and chat with random people as Spock.

 (we need additional personas... who are our target users)